rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ```

-4. A Oracle 21c database instance (MLPDB1) has been provisioned for your to run this lab.
+4. An Oracle 21c database instance (MLPDB1) has been provisioned for your to run this lab.
 Connect to the provided database.

   ```
   options(ore.warn.order=FALSE)